 The keystone for understanding Apache server performance is by far the Multiprocessing Modules (MPMs).
 These modules determine the basis for how Apache addresses multiprocessing.
 Multiprocessing means running multiple operations simultaneously in a system with multiple central processing units (CPU Cores).

-There are many MPMs to choose; however, this article focuses on the most commonly used modules found in Liquid Web Linux based servers.
+There are many MPMs to choose from; however, this article focuses on the most commonly used modules found in Liquid Web Linux based VPS servers.
 These modules are:

 The self-regulating MPM Prefork derives its namesake from how it forks or copies itself into new identical processes preemptively to wait for incoming requests.
 A non-threaded process-based approach at multiprocessing, MPM Prefork runs Apache in a single master parent server process.
 This parent is responsible for managing any additional child servers that make up its serverpool.
 While using MPM Prefork, each child server handles only a single request.
 This focus provides complete isolation from other requests dealt with on the server.
 MPM Prefork is typically used for compatibility when non-threaded libraries/software, like mod_php (DSO), are required.
 From an optimization standpoint, MPM Prefork can be sorely lacking when compared to multi-threaded solutions, requiring vastly more resources to reach similar traffic levels as a threaded MPM.
 It is resource intensive due to its need to spawn full copies of Apache for every request.